ShivashishY/shiva/content/posts/blockchain-guide-for-noobs.md

 Here mass collaboration is needed to establish trust and some clever code to implement it, whereas, in the old ways, powerful intermediaries such as governments and banks are needed.

-That&#39;s why we can say that Blockchain technology is made by us, works for us and we control it, which makes it very secure and reliable.
+That's why we can say that Blockchain technology is made by us, works for us and we control it, which makes it very secure and reliable.

 **The Technology Behind Blockchain Technology**